weberc2/httpeasy/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/weberc2/httpeasy)](https://goreportcard.com/report/github.com/weberc2/httpeasy)
 [![Coverage Status](https://coveralls.io/repos/github/weberc2/httpeasy/badge.svg?branch=master)](https://coveralls.io/github/weberc2/httpeasy?branch=master)

-`httpeasy` is an easy-peasy HTTP framework for Go.
-It's designed to be quite a bit easier to use than the standard library's `net/http` framework without compromising performance.
-It is deliberately less fully-featured than `net/http`.
+`httpeasy` is an easy-peasy HTTP library for Go.
+It aims to jump start your web development projects and generally be simpler, easier, and more ergonomic than `net/http` and other libraries.

 `httpeasy` provides complete request logging out of the box as well as a suite of helper functions for operating on requests and responses, including a suite